-Our teams in Bath and Wiltshire support members of Gypsy, Showpeople, Roma, Boater and Traveller communities who are struggling to acess essential public services.
-These communities have some of the poorest health profiles in the UK, with a lower life expectancy and higher burden of illness due to low socioeconomic status, environmental conditions, discrimination, and poor access to health services.
+Our teams in Bath and Wiltshire support members of Gypsy, Roma, Boater and Traveller (GRTB) communities who are struggling to acess essential public services.
+Some people in these communities are among those with the poorest health profiles in the UK, with a lower life expectancy and higher burden of illness due to low socioeconomic status, environmental conditions, discrimination, and poor access to health services.
 We work diligently to support them in multiple areas, offering them direct support as well as striving to reduce the stigma they face from wider society.
-When Julian House's support worker first met Erin, she was living in a caravan with no mains utilities and a broken-down generator.
-Erin was physically disabled and an insulin-dependent diabetic: without power for her fridge, it was hard for her to keep her medication safely stored.
-As winter set in, Erin was becoming increasingly worried about how she would heat her home.
-Our support worker worked with Bath & North East Somerset Council to get Erin on the waiting list for an occupational health assessment, and a Disabled Facilities Grant to improve her home to better meet her mobility needs.